-This is the second half preparatory course for entry into specialty areas of Automobile Service Technology which covers topics not covered in CTME050A these include but are not limited to: performing preventive maintenance, replacing minor external mechanical, electrical and hydraulic components, and basic diagnoses and troubleshooting of common automobile malfunctions.
+This is the second half of the preparatory course for entry into specialty areas of Automobile Service Technology which covers topics not covered in CTME050A.
+These topics include but are not limited to: performing preventive maintenance, replacing minor external mechanical, electrical and hydraulic components, and basic diagnoses and troubleshooting of common automobile malfunctions.